CounterpartyXCP/Documentation/Developers/API.md

 ##Example Implementations for JSON RPC API

 The following examples have authentication enabled and the `user` set to its default value of `'rpc'`.
+The password is not set (default: `'1234'`).
+Ensure these values correspond to values in your counterparty-server's configuration file `'server.conf'`.

-(Submissions for additional languages are welcome!)
+Submissions of examples in additional languages are welcome!

 ###Python